-- Add 2 tbsp olive oil to the skillet, and all the chicken breasts into the pan.
+Add 2 tbsp olive oil to the skillet, and all the chicken breasts into the pan.
+Reduce the heat to medium.
 Cook for approximately 2-3 minutes per side.
 Outside should be golden and crispy, and the inside should be cooked through.
+If your pan is too hot, remove from heat to prevent burning the walnuts.
 DO NOT OVERCOOK!!
 Remove to a plate and cover with foil to keep warm.

 - Juice one of the lemons, and slice the other for serving (or juice it for the sauce if you want it EXTRA lemon-y, adjust to your taste).